Zilliqa/zilliqa-developer/core/profiling.md

 ### Run in container

-Start the container using the command.
+Start the container using the following command.

 ```bash
 ./profile.sh docker